 Trello or Asana

 Finally, Trello and Asana are specific online apps that are good project plan examples.
 My only hesitation about recommending them is that they are not as easily accessible as something that is more out in the open like a project board or your wallpaper on your computer.
 These are programs you have to go online to access.
 And if your computer screen isn’t that wide, you have to scroll to see all the projects you have to complete.
-For myself, it is too overwhelming.
-For my clients, it has worked wonders.
+For me, it’s too overwhelming.
+But for my clients, it has worked wonders.
 It totally depends on what and how you like to visually look approach project planning.

 I do use both Trello and Asana for different purposes.
 Trello is used for delegating tasks to my team.
 I can create different boards with different backgrounds for different projects my team has to work on.
-I can track their progress and check in frequently.
-While Asana is used for keeping track of work related items, such as my Instagram hashtags, client information, and keyword research.
+I can track their progress and check in with them frequently.
+While Asana is used for keeping track of work-related items, such as my Instagram hashtags, client information, and keyword research.
 But I don’t use them for project planning purposes.

 These project plan examples should help you create a plan for yourself!
 Find one that works for you, whether that be visual or digital.
 It is not a one-size-fits-all approach, so look and see what works best for you!
 As you have read, I use multiple project management tools to help keep me on track.
 For my larger projects, I use a project board.
 I keep my computer projects organized with digital wallpaper.
 Our family stays organized with our command center.
 And I use some digital apps to keep my team in check!

 Some links may contain affiliates.
 All thoughts and opinions are my own.
 For more see my disclaimer.